samlocal/DataStructuresAndAlgorithms/README.md

 # DataStructuresAndAlgorithms
-This repo contains the content related to Data Sturctues and Algorithms
+This repo contains the content related to Data Sturctues and Algorithms in c plus plus language

+This contents and problems are learned from code help you tube channel
 # sameer